Chidubemkingsley/idols100x-NFT/README.md

 Essentially we implemented AIaaNFT, using NFT to tokenize Web2 AI services and APIs such as ChatGPT and VectorDB.

-We made the virtual idols be a NFTs that can be customized and traded at will.
+We made the virtual idols NFTs that can be customized and traded at will.

 Through fair market competition, creators can benefit from making better chatbots and trading them, eventually professionalizing the virtual idol economy market.